laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 ### Generate the laoban files

-* `laoban admin init --force` - this will create a `laoban.details.json` file in the root of the project, and a `project.details.json` in each of the three packages
+* `laoban admin init` - this will create a `laoban.details.json` file in the root of the project, and a `project.details.json` in each of the three packages

 You can explore what this has done in an IDE.
 Observe that it hasn't changed any of the `package.json` files yet.
 You can also see what has been created by executing